Ruth2103/Amazon-Product-Review-Analysis/README.md

 8. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?
 9. What is the total potential revenue (actual_price × rating_count) by category?
-10. What is the number of unique products per price range bucket (e.g., <₹200,
+10. What is the number of unique products per price range bucket (e.g., <₹200,₹200–₹500, >₹500)?
+11. How does the rating relate to the level of discount?
+12. How many products have fewer than 1,000 reviews?
+13. Which categories have products with the highest discounts?
+14. Identify the top 5 products in terms of rating and number of reviews combined.